nicknav98/ICT-Classifer-App/README.md

 The following values are derived:
 - `text_string_length: int`
-    - just the length of the text, calculated when text is assigned
+    - Just the length of the text, calculated when text is assigned
 - `word_start_indices: list`
-    - list should contain only `int` values
+    - List should contain only `int` values
-    - each integer represents an index of the first letter of a word
+    - Each integer represents an index of the first letter of a word
     - NOTE: values are not always calculated, but can be useful, and are also used by the function that calculates the ordinal number of a word that occupies a specific index, and by extension the `find_word( ... )`, see below
-        - word ordinals / indices can be calculated by the constructor if `index_words` argument is `True`, or later by calling the function `index_text_words`
+        - Word ordinals / indices can be calculated by the constructor if `index_words` argument is `True`, or later by calling the function `index_text_words`
 - `word_count`
-    - just the number of words in the contained, calculated when words are indexed, if they are indexed
+    - Just the number of words in the contained, calculated when words are indexed, if they are indexed

 Arguably the two important functions are `find_word( ... )` and `find_sentences_with_words( ... )`